zhanglab/psamm/docs/commands.rst

       --rxn-detail id name equation

-The reaction and metabolite nodes can be further customized by specifying which colors they should be filled in with on the final graph image.
-This can be done by first creating a two column file of reaction or metabolite IDs and hex color codes:
+The reaction and metabolite nodes can be further customized by specifying the filling color of nodes.
+This can be done by providing a two-column file that contains reaction or metabolite IDs (with compartment) and hex color codes:

 .. code-block:: shell